 Soya (20, rue Pierre Levée, Tél: 01 48 06 33 02) is a hip vegetarian restaurant which has clearly marked gluten-free dishes on the menu.
 The restaurant isn’t strictly gluten-free, though, so that might be a consideration.

 A reader alerted me to Le Potager du Marais, and organic vegetarian restaurant which she noted had clearly marked gluten-free dishes and desserts on offer as well.

 Gentle Gourmet is a vegan restaurant, location just next to the canal in the Bastille.

 Breizh Café offers buckwheat galettes, made in the traditional way with only buckwheat flour.

 Cojean is a chain of small “snack-style” restaurants that has gluten-free options.

 -Learn the terms for various grains and other French products.

 Check an online dictionary here, although I recommend a good French Menu Translator.
 Although there’s plenty of people who speak English, many of the grains and other terms – and their names in English, may be unfamiliar to them.

 -Check out a gluten-free French bakery.

-Chambelland Boulangerie (14, rue Terneux, 11th) Gluten-free bread bakery and café.
+Chambelland Boulangerie (14, rue Terneux, 11th) Excellent gluten-free bread bakery and café.